flawedmatrix/gocryptsftp/README.md

 directory to this local gocryptfs drive, and then syncs this gocryptfs drive to a remote server.
   - Doing this is relatively efficient compared to the first solution.
-  (On my laptop, with about 20,000 files, it takes about 20 seconds to stat all files.
+  (On my laptop with Intel Core i7-8565U, with about 20,000 files, it takes about 20 seconds to stat all files.
 Then syncing to to a remote server with SFTP takes about 40 seconds to stat all files).
   - Huge plus in this regard is no longer having to deal with FUSE on Windows.
   - Major disadvantage to this approach is one must have enough storage for both the entire gocryptfs drive and the plaintext files that we actually want.